Engineering Journal

 Lesson

-Secondary or backup endpoints must go through the same security review as primary ones.
-The primary file was correct; the backup was not.
-"We fixed the main path" is not the same as "we fixed all paths."
+Secondary endpoints must go through the same security review as primary ones.
+Fixing the main path does not mean every path is fixed.

-Bug 2: Logout Did Not Clear the Server-Side Cookie
+Bug 2: Logout Did Not Clear the Server-Side Session Cookie

 Symptom